-4.7.
+- 4.7.
 Options for the safe, secure and sustainable management of some short lived disused sealed radioactive sources might be borehole disposal at depths shallower than the recommended minimum depth or near surface disposal together with low level waste, but this is conditional on there being sufficient confidence in the ability to maintain effective active institutional control and effective engineered barriers at the disposal facility site until the hazard has reduced to safe levels.
-In the case of 26 waste disposal at depths shallower than the recommended minimum depth, even if the post-closure safety assessment suggests that assessed potential doses and risks will be below relevant dose and risk criteria, this alone might not provide sufficient confidence that the disposal facility will be safe in the long term.
-The operating organization should in the safety case, therefore, complement the results of the safety assessments with other arguments to show that the disposal facility will provide a safe, secure and sustainable solution for the short lived disused sealed radioactive sources.

-4.8.
-The operating organization should adopt a questioning attitude as part of its culture for safety.
-In developing a borehole disposal facility, the operating organization should address questions such as the following:

-- (a) What are the types and volumes of waste to be disposed of?
+In the case of waste disposal at depths shallower than the recommended minimum depth, even if the post-closure safety assessment suggests that assessed potential doses and risks will be below relevant dose and risk criteria, this alone might not provide sufficient confidence that the disposal facility will be safe in the long term.
+The operating organization should in the safety case, therefore, complement the results of the safety assessments with other arguments to show that the disposal facility will provide a safe, secure and sustainable solution for the short lived disused sealed radioactive sources. - 4.8.
+In developing a borehole disposal facility, the operating organization should address questions such as the following: - (a) What are the types and volumes of waste to be disposed of?
 What hazards are associated with the waste and how will these hazards evolve? - (b) Where should the facility be sited? - (c) How can the facility layout be designed to take advantage of the natural characteristics and barrier potential of the host environment? - (d) How should predisposal waste management operations be performed? - (e) How many boreholes should be constructed? - (f) In what depth range should waste be disposed of? - (g) What type of borehole casing should be used? - (h) Within the chosen disposal concept, are there other options that could be considered (e.g. for waste conditioning, for waste emplacement) and what would be the safety implications of these options?
-For example, could alternative materials be used for the engineered barriers? - (i) How can quality control be ensured throughout the management of the disused sealed radioactive sources and waste? - (j) What monitoring might be needed? - (k) What institutional controls should be put in place?

-4.9.
-In making decisions on such questions, the operating organization should conduct safety assessments and demonstrate that a range of options has been considered and that the safety implications of the available options have been assessed and understood.
+For example, could alternative materials be used for the engineered barriers? - (i) How can quality control be ensured throughout the management of the disused sealed radioactive sources and waste? - (j) What monitoring might be needed? - (k) What institutional controls should be put in place? - 4.9.
+In making decisions on such questions, the operating organization should adopt a questioning attitude as part of its culture for safety and, for example, should ask if there is a safer way for things to be done.
+The operating organization should conduct safety assessments and demonstrate that a range of options has been considered and that the safety implications of the available options have been assessed and understood.
 The operating organization should document its assessments of the available options clearly, with the aim of increasing confidence in the process followed and the safety of the disposal system.
 At all stages, the operating organization should provide reasonable assurance of safety to the regulatory body and other interested parties.